Destination Space

 Destination Space is a national STEM programme, funded by the UK Space Agency, created by ASDC for Science Centres and Museums around the UK.
 Its purpose is to engage, inspire and involve families with school-age children, school groups and communities across the UK with the amazing stories, science and achievements of human and robotic space exploration.

-The latest phase of the Destination Space project was launched in November 2022, working with five science centres across the UK that had delivered previously Destination Space and the NERC funded Operation Earth programmes.
-The aim was to pilot the collaboration of some of the key themes of these two projects, more specifically Space for Climate and the role of Earth Observation and Climate from Operation Earth.
+The latest phase of the Destination Space project focussed on five science centres across the UK that had previously delivered both Destination Space and the NERC funded Operation Earth programmes.
+The aim was to focus into a pilot that explored, in depth, the overlapping key themes of these two projects, to inform and develop our subsequent programme Our World From Space, which takes a global-to-local narrative, exploring the theme of relevance and role of space science for the future sustainability of our home Planet Earth

 Phase 1 of Destination Space began October 2015 and completed in January 2017.
-Over 733,000 children and adults participated in school workshops, family shows and launch events at 20 Science Centres and Museums across the UK as part of the national Destination Space programme as part of a national celebration of Tim Peake's mission to the ISS.
-Phase 1 left an incredible legacy with an overall wider audience number of 2,050,432 reached through the centres.
+By the end of the first official reporting period, over 733,000 children and adults participated in school workshops, family shows and launch events at 20 Science Centres and Museums across the UK as part of the national Destination Space programme as part of a national celebration of Tim Peake's mission to the ISS.

 Take a look at the UK Space Agency's Principia website here